expra-frankfurt/wise25/lecture/content/poster.md

 -	posters are typically in portrait format; DIN A0 (118.8 x 84.1cm) is the standard size in the ExPra, DIN A1 (84.1 x 59.4cm) may be used elsewhere
 -	visual hierarchy guides the viewer´s attention, ensuring that key elements are seen first and the reading flow is intuitive rather than confusing (https://www.youtube.com/watch?v=4x0SLtCVFho)
 ![alt-text-1](visual-guidance1.png) ![alt-text-2](visual-guidance2.png)

+### Read me – ensuring readability & comprehensibility
+(following ISEK, 2014; Studierwerkstatt an der Universität Bremen, o.
+D.)

+> The aim is for viewers to grasp a lot at a glance with minimal reading.
+The less text required for understanding, the clearer your poster will be (Burkhardt et al., 2017; ISEK, 2014).

+- content reduction: condense information to core statements & highlight results
+-	text vs. image ratio: rule of thumb = 50% images & 50% text